Types of Attacks for Volume Encryption Keys

-To sufficiently protect a PC from boot and rootkits, devices must use pre-boot authentication or Secure Boot, or the encryption solution must use the device’s Trusted Platform Module (TPM) as a means of monitoring the integrity of the end-to-end boot process.
+To sufficiently protect a PC from boot and rootkits, devices must use pre-boot authentication or UEFI-based Secure Boot, or the encryption solution must use the device’s Trusted Platform Module (TPM) as a means of monitoring the integrity of the end-to-end boot process.
 Pre-boot authentication is available for any device, regardless of the hardware, but because it is inconvenient to users, it should be used only to mitigate threats that are applicable to the device.
-On devices with Secure Boot enabled, you do not need to use pre-boot authentication to protect against boot and rootkit attacks.
+UEFI-based Secure Boot is required for all Windows 8.1– and Windows 8–certified devices.
+On those devices, you do not need to use pre-boot authentication to protect against boot and rootkit attacks.

-For this reason, when BitLocker is configured on devices that include a TPM, the TPM and its PCRs are always used to secure and confirm the integrity of the pre–operating system environment before making encrypted volumes accessible.
+For this reason, when BitLocker is configured on Windows 8– and Windows 7–certified devices that include a TPM, the TPM and its PCRs are always used to secure and confirm the integrity of the pre–operating system environment before making encrypted volumes accessible.

-Any change to the UEFI configuration invalidates the PCR7 and requires the user to enter the BitLocker recovery key.
+Any changes to the UEFI configuration invalidates the PCR7 and require the user to enter the BitLocker recovery key.
 Because of this feature, it’s not critical to password-protect your UEFI configuration.
-But UEFI password protection is a best practice and is still required for systems not using a TPM (such as non-Microsoft alternatives).
+If an attacker successfully turns off Secure Boot or otherwise changes the UEFI configuration, they will need to enter the BitLocker recovery key, but UEFI password protection is a best practice and is still required for systems not using a TPM (such as non-Microsoft alternatives).

 Brute-force Sign-in Attacks